Five years ago, mum Jillian Johnson gave birth to a healthy baby boy, named Landon.

 The family went home with their brand new baby boy.
 This is supposed to be one of the happiest times in a mum’s life.
 And it was.
 At first.
 What happened next is something that no mum can even imagine.

 Mum and dad called the paramedics, who tried to revive him.
 Even with the life-saving efforts of the ER staff, baby Landon had to be put on life support.
 Tests showed that he had wide-spread brain injury.

 Such a tragic ending for poor baby Landon.

 Landon hadn’t gotten nearly the nourishment he needed.
-As a consequence he dehydrated and starved.
-This resulted in cardiac arrest, and the subsequent brain injury.
+As a consequence, he became dehydrated and starved.
+This resulted in cardiac arrest and subsequent brain injury.

 Yes, we all know “breast is best.”
 Breastmilk certainly has benefits galore.
 But, nursing a newborn doesn’t always work out.
 Johnson learned this lesson in the absolute most difficult way possible.
-To read her story, and find out more about why #FedisBest is so necessary, visit the Fed Is Best Foundation website.